 - It can convert the UNICODE characters also.

 - It shows the preview of mailbox content before starting the conversion.

 - The software works on all versions of Outlook and Windows Operating System.

 A. There are a few potential problems that could be causing this issue.
-First, make sure that you are using the correct version of Outlook on the other computer.
-Second, make sure that the email account settings on both computers are the same.
-Lastly, make sure that the file format that you are exporting your emails in is compatible with Outlook.
+First, ensure you are using the correct version of Outlook on the other computer.
+Second, check that both computers’ email account settings are the same.
+Lastly, ensure that the file format you are exporting your emails in is compatible with Outlook.

 A. Yes, it is possible to export only selected emails from Windows Live Mail.
-In order to do this, you will need to first select the emails that you want to export and then go to the File menu.
-From there, you will need to select the Export option and then choose the format that you would like to export your emails in.
-After that, you will need to select a location on your computer where you would like to save the exported file and then click on the Save button.
+To do this, you must first select the emails you want to export and then go to the File menu.
+From there, you will need to select the Export option and choose the format in which you would like to export your emails.
+After that, you must select a location on your computer where you would like to save the exported file and then click on the Save button.

 A. Yes, Windows Live Mail is still supported in Windows 10.
-However, Microsoft no longer provides support for it and recommends that users switch to the built-in Mail app that is included with Windows 10.
+However, Microsoft no longer supports it and recommends that users switch to the built-in Mail app included with Windows 10.